THE BEST KIND OF OWNERSHIP – Bill Dooley

 For many of us youth sports before junior high or high school consisted of neighborhood games of hide-and-seek, sardines, capture the flag and seasonal variations on the major sports – touch football, h-o-r-s-e, stickball, runners-up.
 Every aspect of those endeavors was ours to control – each of us commissioner, owner, coach, player, umpire and fan.

 Is that impact disappearing as sports for kids become increasingly organized and adult-directed?
 It doesn’t have to.
-That wonderful phrase from Positive Coaching Alliance founder Jim Thompson about developing “stronger, more responsible and confident individuals who will be successful in life” describes what should be a fundamental and intentional purpose of organized youth sports.
+A wonderful phrase from Positive Coaching Alliance founder Jim Thompson about developing “stronger, more responsible and confident individuals who will be successful in life”1 describes what should be a fundamental and intentional purpose of organized youth sports.
 Just as it happened in the neighborhood’s less structured games.

-The critical issues here involve matters of ownership and control.
-What follow are insights both about how to sort them out to the athletes’ greatest and most permanent benefit, and how coaches and parents can effectively help their children grow from the youth sports experience.
+The critical issues here involve ownership and control.
+What follow are insights about both how to sort them out to the athletes’ greatest and most permanent benefit, and how coaches and parents can effectively help their children grow from the youth sports experience.

-For many years Dr. Bruce Brown directed the NAIA’s “Champions of Character Program”.
+For many years Bruce Brown directed the NAIA’s “Champions of Character Program”.
 He recommends that each season parents consider the following questions: Why do I want my child playing?
 What will be a successful season for me as a parent?
-What are my goals for him?
-What do I hope she gains from the experience?
-What do I think his role will be on the team?
+What are my goals for him/her?
+What do I hope he gains from the experience?
+What do I think his role will be on the team?2

 Once parents have done that they will need to find a quiet time to discuss the same questions with their young athlete.
 Ideally the child’s answers will be in sync with the parents’.
 If they are not, it’s time to decide whose expectations the athlete will be asked to pursue.